-Doctoral candidates have five (5) calendar years from the semester in which they pass their doctoral comprehensive examination to complete the degree requirements.
+Ph.D. students have five (5) calendar years from the semester in which they pass their doctoral comprehensive examination to complete the degree requirements.
 The final requirement is generally the acceptance of the student's dissertation by the Dean of Graduate Studies.